microsoft/fluentui-react-native/packages/components/Input/SPEC.md

    * The following values work on iOS: - ascii-capable - numbers-and-punctuation - url - number-pad - name-phone-pad - decimal-pad - twitter - web-search
-   * The following values work on Android: - visible-password */ type?: KeyboardTypeOptions | undefined; // Uses KeyBoardType under the hood
+   * The following values work on Android: - visible-password */ type?: KeyboardTypeOptions | undefined; // Uses KeyboardType under the hood

   /**
    * Callback that is called when the text input's text changes.